Articles in this section

 }

-//Converting range values into 2 dimensional array
+// Convert range values into two-dimensional array

 public static string[,] ConvertIRangeToArray(IWorksheet worksheet, IRange range)